liayin/blog/_posts/2020-3-17-Heyes_Saberian_2019_AER.md

 Method
   Empirical Strategy:
     Linear probability model
+  Comments:
+    The method in this paper is relatively basic, only linear probability model.
+However, the data is very rich.
+It has over 250,000 observations and 572 variables.
+They have also conducted a wide variety of robustness tests.

 Results
   A 10 degree Farenheit increase in case-day temperature reduces decisions favorable to the applicant by 6.55 percent.